vineetsarpal/tab-tub/README.md

 ## 💡 Usage

-Tab Tub provides a streamlined way to keep your browsing organized:
+TabTub provides a streamlined way to keep your browsing organized:

 *   **Drop Current Tab:** Click this button to save the tab you are currently viewing into your tub.
 *   **Drop All Tabs:** Save all tabs from your current browser window into the tub.
 Duplicate URLs are automatically ignored.